tuckerconnelly/next-md/readme.md

 ### grid

-Keep your vertical and horizontal rhythm by using the `g()` function:
+Keep your elements on Material Design's 4px grid by using the `g()` function:

 ```js
 import {g} from 'next-md'